AGiorgiUni/Simulazione_Numerica_Giorgi/README.md

 # Exercise delivery of Simulazione Numerica by Alessandro Giorgi

-This repository is orginzed in folders with an exercise each one and a review of the work with my analysis.
+This repository is orginzed in folders with an exercise each one and a review of the work with my analysis in jupyter notebook.

 To compile C++ programs :
 ```C